akka/akka/akka-docs/scala/futures.rst

 Timeouts
 --------

 Waiting forever for a ``Future`` to be completed can be dangerous.
-It could cause your program to block indefinitly or produce a memory leak. ``Future`` has support for a timeout already builtin with a default of 5 seconds (taken from 'akka.conf').
+It could cause your program to block indefinitly or produce a memory leak. ``Future`` has support for a timeout already builtin with a default of 5 seconds (taken from :ref:`configuration`).
 A timeout is an instance of ``akka.actor.Timeout`` which contains an ``akka.util.Duration``.
 A ``Duration`` can be finite, which needs a length and unit type, or infinite.
 An infinite ``Timeout`` can be dangerous since it will never actually expire.

 A different ``Timeout`` can be supplied either explicitly or implicitly when a ``Future`` is created.
 An implicit ``Timeout`` has the benefit of being usable by a for-comprehension as well as being picked up by any methods looking for an implicit ``Timeout``, while an explicit ``Timeout`` can be used in a more controlled manner.